Codependence, ACA, Alcohol, Drugs, Addiction Counseling

 To notice when the need to drink to relieve stress, boredom, a transition or loss, or manage anxiety starts to become habitual.

-When you start to make efforts to cut down or stop.
+You start to make efforts to cut down or stop.

 Despite good intentions you find yourself struggling to follow through.